About Brittany Maynard

 About Compassion & Choices

-Compassion & Choices advocates to make aid in dying an open, accessible medical practice in states across the country.
+Compassion & Choices is leading efforts to authorize, implement and defend medical aid in dying so all terminally ill people who are eligible will have access to the full range of end-of-life care options.
 Every American should have the sense of peace that Brittany sought — without having to uproot their life and leave their home.
-The Brittany Maynard Fund, an initiative of Compassion & Choices, will be used to advance this effort.
+The Brittany Maynard Fund, an initiative of Compassion & Choices, is being used to advance this effort.

 Compassion & Choices uses legal strategies, ballot measures and legislative efforts to make aid in dying accessible in states across the nation.
 Campaigns are underway in many states pushing for improved end-of-life care and to make aid in dying an authorized, regulated medical practice.
 Where aid in dying is already authorized, Compassion & Choices runs ongoing education campaigns for the public and healthcare providers to expand access.